NaseebGrewal/Full-stack-Patient-feedback-system-Using-Flask-Framework/README.md

 pip install -r requirements-dev.txt   # It will install all the dependencies needed for the project
 ```

-### To execute the project locally

-### Step 1: Clone the Repository on your local system.

-### Step 2: Install the required dependencies using "pip install -r requirements-dev.txt"

-### Step 3: Execute the app.py file.

 ---

 ## Project Structure